home I index I latest I glossary I introductions I e-mail I about this site

 The large grass mound is at the heart of the village.
 The Mill is opposite, and narrow lanes meet here, busy about their business.
 An old lady was painting the wrought iron fence as we arrived.
-Other churchcrawlers have told me that in late spring this fence keeps in the sheep that graze the churchyard.
-Sheep in a graveyard is always a pleasant sight; but it is more than that, especially given the biblical significance of sheep and lambs.
-The church, the sheep, the graves of the dead; sacramental, almost.
+Other church explorers have told me that in late spring this fence keeps in the sheep that graze the churchyard.
+Sheep in a churchyard is always a pleasant sight; but it is more than that, of course.
+The church, the sheep, the graves of the dead, sacramental, almost.

-Tom and I stepped inside.
-Now, here is a place where the 19th century restoration was masterful in leaving us a neat, rustic little church that is at once mindful of its past and fitting for its present.
+We stepped inside.
+Now, here is a place where the 19th Century restoration was masterful in leaving us a neat, rustic little church that is at once mindful of its past and fitting for its present.
 You'd have to be really cynical not to love it.
 The tiny interior is full without feeling overcrowded, as if everything necessary is here but nothing more.

 Simon Knott, October 2005